muratk3n/thirdwave/en/2020/07/h2-numbers.md

 ```

 This is for one country just to drive.
 UK pop is 1/113 th of the
 world.
-If everyone drives like UK, and driving patterns do not change,
+If everyone drives like UK, based on today's driving patterns,
-we will barely have enough lith for cars.
+we will barely have enough lith for cars, not much left for anything
+else.

 H2 ve BE